#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 47:22 So I want the new one.

-47:24 Why don't we fix that?
+47:23 Why don't we fix that?

-47:24 So my alias then says, pip install -upip, setup tools, wheels, pip-tools, etcetera, and just ditches that output.
+47:24 So my alias then says pip install dash you pip setup tools, wheels, pip-tools, et cetera.

 47:39 So I don't see those silly warnings, at least for a while.

-47:44 And that's it, right?
+47:44 And that's it.

-47:45 So if you get into this, if you just do a few little steps.
+47:45 So if you get into this, if you do a few little steps.

-47:47 - I do this too.
+47:47 I do this too.

-47:49 - Yeah, yeah, I imagine you did.
+47:49 I imagine you did.

-47:50 And so it's, I just strongly encourage people to somehow either do this in PowerShell or do this in their terminal setup because like that big long thing to type, that's a hassle.
+47:50 And so it's I just strongly encourage people to somehow either do this in PowerShell or do this in their terminal setup because like that big, long thing to type, that's a hassle.

-48:00 Three letters is not a hassle and they just makes it, there's something about lowering the friction that makes it really nice.
+48:03 There's something about lowering the friction that makes it really nice.

 48:16 So writing this yourself, it's super easy and it teaches you a bit about how it's working so that you're not surprised at the results.

-48:28 And, I I'm going, I'm going to keep this one super short because it's a deep, deep, deep, deep, deep, deep, deep rabbit hole.
+48:29 And I'm going to keep this one super short because it's a deep, deep, deep, deep, deep, deep, deep rabbit hole.

 48:35 Figure out your packaging day one.

-48:42 I am just going to set up a basic hello world, and then I'm going to get the packaging work because I actually, and I learned this the hard way.
+48:42 I am just going to set up a basic hello world and then I'm going to get the packaging working.

-48:51 I built a project once it took me one month.
+48:51 I built a project once.

-48:53 I was very happy with it.
+48:54 I was very happy with it.

 48:55 It was gorgeous.